 - Avoid buying food items that will go bad.
-Olive oil can be a good purchase, while two loaves of bread may not.
+Olive oil can be a good purchase, while ten loaves of bread may not.

 - Only buy what you actually use.
-Just because you see an item at a crazy low price doesn’t mean you’ll actually use it.
+Just because you see an item at a low price doesn’t mean you’ll use it.
 Stick to items you use regularly.

 - Buy items you use frequently.
 Have you ever bought a 24-pack of razor blades, forgot all about it, and bought another set?
-Buying in bulk is best for items you use often so it’s top of mind.
+Buying in bulk is best for items you use often.

-Besides saving money, buying in bulk now before the baby arrives will help you save time as well.
-No one wants to scramble upon realizing you’ve run out of necessities like paper towels, and have to go to the store while holding a newborn.
+Besides saving money, buying in bulk now before the baby arrives can help you save time as well.
+No one wants to scramble upon realizing you’ve run out of necessities like toilet paper and have to go to the store while holding a newborn.

 6. Use second-hand items

-Make a list of the items you’ll need, then mark which ones should be bought new.
-This will differ from person to person.
-One mom might prefer a new mattress but skip new onesies, while another will buy a used mattress but shop for new clothes.
+Make a list of the items you need, then mark which ones should be bought new.
+This can differ from person to person.
+One mom might prefer a new mattress but skip new onesies, while another will take her sister’s used mattress but shop for new clothes.

-The important thing is to decide for yourself which items you’ll want to buy new, and which ones you can find used.
+The important thing is to decide for yourself which items you want to buy new, and which ones you can find used.

 Another tip?
-Have a practical baby shower gift registry.
+Have a practical baby registry.
 Skip the cute outfits and expensive wooden toys.
-Instead, choose the basics, from diapers to burp cloths to a car seat that people can get as gifts for your baby shower.
+Instead, choose the basic baby supplies, like diapers, burp cloths, and even a car seat that people can get as gifts for your baby shower.